-Naval Air Station (NAS) Kingsville is taking a top-to-bottom approach on promoting a culture of awareness to manage energy use and prevent energy waste.
+Naval Air Station (NAS) Kingsville is taking a top-to-bottom approach.
+Especially on promoting a culture of awareness.
+Also to manage energy use and prevent energy waste.

 “Our huge air conditioning systems throughout the base draw a tremendous amount of energy,” said NAS Kingsville Commanding Officer Capt.
 Mark McLaughlin.
 “And so does our building lighting and computer operations.
 On average we spend about $6 per minute per day on electricity, and that’s why it is so important that we look for ways to reduce our energy use.”